-“I was often told I would never be ‘as good as new’ or as I was before I became ill,” Conlon recalls.
-“I was frustrated with being defined by my illness, and decided instead of being ‘as good as new’ I would become ‘better than before.’
-I wrote ‘Live Like an Angel’ about refusing to let crushing despair defeat you — about rising above and letting the world hear you sing.”
+Conlon recalls.
+“I wrote ‘Live Like an Angel’ about refusing to let crushing despair defeat you — about rising above and letting the world hear you sing.”

 Long active in LA’s independent music community, Conlon is dedicated to supporting other independent women in music.
-Toward that end, she created the Internet radio program “NetteRadio,” and has produced more than 50 artist showcases that have raised funds for numerous charitable causes.
-She also hosts a monthly songwriter night at LA’s popular Muse on 8th coffeehouse, a relaxed setup that allows her to connect with other singer-songwriters and Americana artists across the City of Angels.
-She won the 2011 Songsalive!
+Toward that end, her monthly NetteRadio Songwriter Showcase has produced more than 100 artists showcases and has raised funds for numerous charitable causes.
+She received the 2011 Songsalive!
 Songwriter of the Year Award, and a 2015 Hollywood Music Media Award nomination in Americana.